Bijoudee/Capstone_Project_Documentation/README.md

 ### Analysis Performed
 ---
-- Pivot tables to tables to summarize total sales by product, region and month.
+- Pivot tables  to summarize total sales by product, region and month.
 - Using Excel formulas to calculate average sales per product and total revenue by region.
 - Generating additional insightful reports using charts.